MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Reynolds has always been a major power threat, albeit one who also strikes out a ton.

-He's walking at a decent clip this year (12.4 percent) and his strikeout rate is at least palatable (26.1 percent), so as long as he keeps hitting, the Rockies have no reason to mess with a good thing.
+He's walking at a decent clip this year (12.4 percent), and his strikeout rate is at least palatable (26.1 percent).
+As long as he keeps hitting, the Rockies have no reason to mess with a good thing.

 6. Freddie Freeman, Atlanta Braves (Preseason Rank: 5)